- General Grants

-All treatment and rehabilitative programs relating to physical and mental health including, but not limited to, the following sub-categories: hospitals and primary care facilities, mental health and crisis intervention, diseases, disorders and related medical disciplines, nutrition, and dental care.
+This area of interest also includes treatment and rehabilitative programs relating to physical and mental health.
+Health programs and services include but are not limited to the following sub-categories: mental health and crisis intervention, diseases, disorders and related medical disciplines, nutrition, and dental care.

 Arts & Culture

 Organizations or activities that promote enjoyment or understanding of the visual, performing, folk, or media arts, communication organizations (film, video, publishing, journalism, radio, television), and organizations or activities that promote the appreciation or understanding of historical events.
 Included are services to artists, performers, entertainers, or writers, art and performing art schools, centers, studios, and historical societies and museums.